liatgin/Images-Voting-App/README.txt

 Notes:
 ======
-1. I also made a docker-compose.yml that can be run with <docker-compose up --build> after cloning but it take very long time and ends without success so that is why I recommend to run the client localy.
+1. I also made a docker-compose.yml that can be run with <docker-compose up --build> after cloning but it take very long time and ends without success so that is why I recommend to run the client locally.
+(I think there is a dependency issue that make it fails)
 2. The app stack is React + Typescript + Next.js on client side and FastAPI + Python on backend with PostgresSQL
-3. Regarding the front: I thought it making sense to cache the images in localStorage since we using the same 100 images all the time but When I set the images in localStorage the app became very slow and since I had time constrains I decided not to investigate the problem and not to cache the images.
-   But I still think it a good idea to cache the images